-Unlike the well known role of chronically elevated ET-1 levels in progression to cardiac fibrosis and ventricular remodelling, the acute diastolic effects of ET-1 in the failing myocardium remain less explored.
-We have previously reported, in healthy animals, that ET-1 acutely decreases myocardial stiffness in conditions of cardiac overload (Leite-Moreira et al. 2003).
-Although mediated by ET_A receptor stimulation (Leite-Moreira et al. 2003), this effect requires an intact endocardial endothelium (EE) and active endothelial ET{B1} receptors (Bras-Silva and Leite-Moreira 2006).
-This is in agreement with the growing experimental evidence for a paracrine regulation of cardiac systolic and diastolic performance by endocardic endothelial cells that is analogous to vascular endothelial control of vascular tone (Brutsaert 2003).
-Until recently, a major limitation for the evaluation of EE dysfunction was the non-existence of a functional marker, like acetylcholine for the vascular endothelium.
-We have recently gathered evidence that the response to selective ET_B receptor stimulation might be used as such a marker and using this approach we documented endocardial endothelial dysfunction in an experimental model of HF, Doxorubicin-induced HF (Bras-Silva et al. 2006).
+Unlike the well-known role of chronically elevated ET-1 levels in progression of cardiac fibrosis and ventricular remodeling, the acute diastolic effects of ET-1 in the failing myocardium remain less explored.
+We have previously reported, in healthy animals that ET-1 acutely decreases myocardial stiffness under the conditions of cardiac overload (Leite-Moreira et al. 2003).
+Although mediated by ETA receptor stimulation (Leite-Moreira et al. 2003), this effect requires an intact endocardial endothelium (EE) and active endothelial ETB1 receptors (Bras-Silva and Leite-Moreira 2006).
+This is in agreement with the growing experimental evidence for a paracrine regulation of cardiac systolic and diastolic performance by endocardial endothelial cells that is analogous to vascular endothelial control of vascular tone (Brutsaert 2003).
+Until recently, a major limitation for the evaluation of EE dysfunction was the non-existence of a functional marker, such as acetylcholine for the vascular endothelium.
+We have recently gathered evidence that the response to selective ETB receptor stimulation might be used as such a marker.
+Using this approach we documented endocardial endothelial dysfunction in an experimental model of HF, the so-called doxorubicininduced HF (Bras-Silva et al. 2006).

-In this context, the present study was conducted in order to investigate whether the diastolic effects of ET-1 were preserved in HF, and whether they are dependent of two of the most important endothelial mediators, nitric oxide and prostaglandins.
+In this context, the present study was conducted in order to investigate whether the diastolic effects of ET-1 were preserved in HF, and whether they are dependent on two of the most important endothelial mediators, nitric oxide and prostaglandins.